datacamp/courses-introduction-to-python/chapter3.md

 *** =instructions
 - Perform a selective import from the `math` package where you only import the `radians` function.
 - Calculate the distance travelled by the Moon over 12 degrees of its orbit.
 Assign the result to `dist`.
-You can calculate this as $r * \phi$, where $r$ is the radius and $\phi$ is the angle in radians.
+You can calculate this as `r * phi`, where `r` is the radius and `phi` is the angle in radians.
 To convert an angle in degrees to an angle in radians, use the [`radians()`](https://docs.python.org/3/library/math.html#math.radians) function, which you just imported.
 - Print out `dist`.

 *** =hint